Skip to content

 • Packaged drinking water manufacturers: Periodic quality testing is mandatory.

-• Households: At least once a year, especially if using borewell or stored water.
+• Households: At least once a year, especially if using a borewell or stored water.

 Related Posts